alexmasluk/learning-git/README.md

 # Learning Git
-Git is awesome
-Git is a distributed version control system
+Git is awesome and a distributed version control system